-Any child remaining on the waiting list after 1 September 2021 will be considered to be an application for in year admission.
+Any child remaining on the waiting list after 1 September 2022 will be considered to be an application for in year admission.
 After this date, when assessing nearest school, all schools with the appropriate year group will be taken in to account.

-5. Home address
+6. Home address

-The child's home address excludes any business, relative's or childminder's address and must be the child's normal place of residence.
+The child's home address excludes any business, or childminder's address and must be the child's normal place of residence.
+It also excludes any relative's address unless the child lives at that address as their normal place of residence.
 Where the child is subject to a child arrangements order and that order stipulates that the child will live with one parent/carer more than the other, the address to be used will be the one where the child is expected to live for the majority of the time.
 For other children, the address to be used will be the address where the child lives the majority of the time.
 In other cases, where the child spends an equal time between their parents/carers, it will be up to the parent/carers to agree which address to use.
 Where a child spends their time equally between their parents/carers and they cannot agree on who should make the application, we will accept an application from the parent/carer who is registered for child benefit.
 If neither parent is registered for child benefit, we will accept the application from the parent/carer whose address is registered with the child's current school or nursery.